Ormael13/CoCX/classes/classes/Races/README.md

 Possible scenario when you want to override it is varying fail score requirements (see HumanRace for example).

+By default, having Racial Paragon, being a gargoyle, or fusing with elemental (at the moment) sets the score to 0.
+You can disable this by setting `checkRP` to false.

 ## Tiers

 Racial tiers are configured in `setup()` function.
 They SHOULD be written in ascending order.